wweir827/CHAMP/docs/_static/louvain_ext.rst

 access the data can take a fair amount of time.
 Having to load all of the partitions defeats the purpose of using \
 CHAMP to find the optimal subset.
 As such we have equiped :mod:`champ.louvain_ext.PartitionEnsemble` \
 objects with the ability to write to and access hdf5 files.
 Instead of loading the entire set of partitions each \
-time, only the coefficients, the domains of dominance, the underlying graph information is loaded.
-All individual partitions ( or \
+time, only the coefficients, the domains of dominance, the underlying graph information is loaded, vastly reducing the loading time and the memory required for large numbers of runs.
+Each individual partitions ( or \
-all partitions) can be access from file only if needed, as the example below illustrates:
+all partitions at once) can be access from file only if needed, as the example below illustrates:

 ------------------------------------------
 Saving and Loading PartitionEnsembles